Research Australia Events

 Research Australia Health and Medical Research Awards

 Research Australia’s Health and Medical Research (HMR) Awards are the peak industry awards for the HMR sector.
 Established in 2003, the awards provide an opportunity to shine a light on the most outstanding achievers and achievements in our sector.
-Winners are announced at our annual black tie Awards ceremony and gala dinner, to be held this year on Thursday 14 November in Melbourne.
+Winners are announced at our annual black tie Awards ceremony and gala dinner.

 The Research Australia University Roundtable provides a forum for Research Australia’s university members to discuss issues relating to health and medical research which are particular to universities.
 Membership of the Roundtable consists of individuals nominated by their university.
-The Roundtable meets four times each year and moves around the states from University to University.
-The next roundtable is being hosted by the University of Western Sydney at their Liverpool campus on September 25.
-For more information please contact Greg Mullins in our Melbourne office on (03) 9662 9420.
+The Roundtable usually meets four times each year and moves around the states from University to University.

 Our Pre-Election Summit brings together key representative organisations from across the health and medical research pipeline to identify the key issues that unite us as we approach each federal election.
 Research Australia captures the issues our sector wants commitment to – from a future Australian Government of any political persuasion.

-Research Australia convenes a core group of leading health economists drawn from the university, public and private sectors at our Health Economists Roundtable.
-The group exists as a forum for collaboration, comment and research and was established to play a key and unique role in the development of state and federal health and medical research policy.
+Research Australia convenes a core group of leading health economists drawn from the university, public, and private sectors at our Health Economists Roundtable.
+The group exists as a forum for collaboration, comment and research and was established to play a key and unique role in driving research-based evidence for health policy and program development.
+Over a relatively short period of time, this group has been influential in raising the profile of health economists and encouraging government to effectively evaluate its health policies and programs to deliver better outcomes for health consumers.
+With a growing engagement of members, the Roundtable meets two to three times each year.

 Each year, members of the Research Australia Executive team visit capital cities around the country to host our CEO lunches with members.
 Representatives from our members are given the opportunity to meet with other leaders from the entire health and medical research pipeline, as well as hearing the latest news and updates from Research Australia’s CEO.